alextsfox/AlexiRapidEval/readme.md

         python3 AverageET.py -h

 Recommended options:

-        -g to generate quick-look graphs of your output data:
-        -v for more detailed command line output and error messages
+    -g to generate quick-look graphs of your output data -v for more detailed command line output and error messages